13. Distributed Deep Learning

 Highlight the influence of the sampler’s optional parameters num_replicas, rank, shuffle and drop_last.

-Synchronizing the Replicas
+Synchronizing Replicas

 1# reduce gradients